Public Health and Communities

-The Food and Public Health Research Unit grew from recognition of this expanding area of research within CRIPACC's portfolio.
-The Unit's strength is the way it uses social science methodologies and theories in relation to food and public health.
+The Public Health and Communities Research Unit, incorporating food, weight and physical activity, grew from recognition of this expanding area of research within CRIPACC's portfolio.
+The Unit's strength is the way it uses social science methodologies and theories in relation to public health communities.

 The Research Unit is organised through a multidisciplinary team led by Dr Gill Craig, Reader Public Health & Social Science.